 For visitors staying in RVs, over a dozen parks offer campsites with full hookups.
-You can search for campsites with sewer or electric by using the filters on https://reserve.tnstateparks.com/.
+You can search for campsites with sewer or electricity by using the filters on https://reserve.tnstateparks.com/.

-Tent campers will have different experiences depending on the type of campsite you choose:
+Tent campers will have different experiences depending on the type of campsite chosen: